mikeraab/docker101/Participant-Guide.md

 $ ssh opc@ip_address -i /users/yourName/folder/sshkey/privateKey
 ```

-> *Note, the above format is usable directly in a Mac terminal.
+> *Note - the above format is usable directly in a Mac terminal.
 If you are using a Windows computer, use an appropriate Windows SSH client, like Putty or another SSH client*

 For convenience, run all commands as root